Contains the active ingredient zolpidem tartrate

 - muscle relaxants

-- any other medicines which may make you sleepy
+- anaesthetics or any other medicines which may make you sleepy

 - rifampicin, ciprofloxacin or fluvoxamine, medicines to treat infections